-• Maximum Time Frame restrictions placed on Graduate students

-- Maximum Time Frame restrictions are based upon the total credits attempted.
-All terms, including summer, in which a student is enrolled count toward the maximum time frame, even if the student completely withdraws from the University. - Terms of enrollment in which no aid is received will count towards the Maximum Time Frame limit.
+- Maximum time frame restrictions placed on graduate students outlined below must be met to continue receiving financial aid. - Maximum time frame restrictions are based upon the total credits attempted.
+All terms, including summer, in which a student is enrolled count toward the maximum time frame, even if the student completely withdraws from the University. - Terms of enrollment in which no aid is received will count towards the maximum time frame limit.
 This includes transfer credit hours for which no aid was received.